ctbenergy/KiCadLibConverter/README.md

 [easyeda2kicad](https://github.com/uPesy/easyeda2kicad.py)

 A Python script that converts any electronic components from EasyEDA or LCSC to a Kicad library including 3D model in color.
-T

 ### Usage